Applying to the Full-Time Kellogg MBA Program

 What we look for:

-A bachelor’s or equivalent degree from an accredited college or university is required to apply.
+A bachelor’s or equivalent degree from an accredited college or university by the time of matriculation is required to apply.
 Previous study in business or economics is not required, with the exception of the One-Year Program.
 Since much of the MBA curriculum utilizes quantitative skills, we encourage students to complete introductory courses in calculus and statistics prior to enrolling.

 Evaluation and Assessment